rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 to wait for `/sleep` to finish.
 But as we mentioned, this will eventually overwhelm the system since we're making new threads without any limit.

+### Creating a Similar Interface for `ThreadPool`

-We'd want our thread pool to work in a similar, familiar way so that switching from threads to a thread pool doesn't require large changes to the code we want to run in the pool.
+We want our thread pool to work in a similar, familiar way so that switching from threads to a thread pool doesn't require large changes to the code we want to run in the pool.
 Listing 20-12 shows the hypothetical interface for a `ThreadPool` struct we'd like to use instead of `thread::spawn`: